walkerlj0/Selenium_Course_Example_Code/tips/javascript/content/chapters/11-tables.md

 + a header (e.g., `<th>`)
 + one or more standard cells (e.g., `<td>` -- which is short for __table data__)

-CSS Pseudo-classes work by walking through the structure of an object and targeting a specific part of it based on a relative number (e.g. the __third__ `<td>` cell from a row in the table body).
+CSS pseudo-classes work by walking through the structure of an object and targeting a specific part of it based on a relative number (e.g. the __third__ `<td>` cell from a row in the table body).
 This works well with tables since we can grab all instances of a target (e.g. the third `<td>` cell from each `<tr>` in the table body) and use it in our test -- which would give us all of the data for the third column.

 Let's step through some examples for a common set of table functionality like sorting columns in ascending and descending order.